traderjoe-xyz/joe-cli/README.md

 ```
 yarn install
 yarn run codegen
+yarn tsc -p .
 yarn global add file:*folder location*
 ```

-You should then be able to run it from terminal using `joe-cli` and every commands like `joe-cli farm-allocations`
+You should then be able to run it from terminal using `joe-cli` and every commands like `joe-cli farm-allocations`.